At the end of the 1990s, Linux looked like it could challenge Microsoft Windows as an alternative operating system for everyday PC users.

 When desktop Linux was news

-A decade ago I wrote for Australian Linux Today.
+A decade ago I wrote for the Australian Linux Today website.
 At its peak, my posts would be read by tens of thousands and attract hundreds of comments.

 Apart from the odd loon, most discussion was informed and intelligent.
 Internet.com couldn’t make Linux Today pay, at least not in Australia.
 The parent Linux Today site lives on under the Jupitermedia banner.